dshanske/simple-location/readme.txt

 will now be required to show maps for services that require API keys.

 == Changelog ==

-= Version 3.2.2 =
+= Version 3.2.3 =
+	* Restore PHP 5.3 and 5.4 compatibility
+	* Fix issues raised by automated testing
+	* If you click the clock next to the word timezone it will set the timezone based on browser time = Version 3.2.2 =
 	* Allow setting timezone from Micropub posts(requires update to Micropub plugin)